The Roman Denarius: A History Of The Iconic Silver Coin

 Reductions in the silver content of the denarius had been happening since its inception.
 But these tended to be small reductions and, when circumstances allowed, the silver content was restored to its original weight.

 The Romans had no bond market.
 So governments had no method of deficit financing.
-If there were no new inflows of specie from conquest and the government was running a budget deficit, then debasing the currency became the easiest method.
+If there were no new inflows of gold and silver from conquest and the government was running a budget deficit, then debasing the currency became the easiest method.

 What this meant was taking the coinage obtained from taxes and minting them into a new coin with a lower silver content but with the same face value.
 This enabled the emperor to increase the money supply.